prebid/prebid-server-java/docs/endpoints/cookieSync.md

 to sync all bidders.

 If the `coop-sync` is enabled by request value `coopSync` or default value by the Prebid Server host company, response will include sync for bidders configured and prioritised by the host company.
+If no default priorities given, all active bidders will be used for cooperative cookie sync.

 ### Sample Response